ana-maria-sirbu/LLM_data_assistant/README.md

 ## Features

-- The chatbot interacts with a PostgreSQL database that contains interaction data, which includes user queries and chatbot responses.
+- The chatbot interacts with a SQLite database that contains interaction data, which includes user queries and chatbot responses.
 - Explanations for the chatbot's answers can either be provided automatically or via a button.
 - The content of the explanations is the same in both versions; only the method of provision differs.